hsingchien/1p_preprocessing/README.md

 7. 'RasterVideo' button will generate a raster video.
 Hit 'Play' to quick play the video.
 Left/Right key will move current frame by step.
 'Step' sets the step size of Left/Right keypressing as well as video play.

 **update 1/6/21**
-1. Now you can switch view of video preview.
+1. Now you can switch view of video preview 2 too.
 You can also select to hide all the bad cells.
 2. Click on the contour of the ROI will select that ROI in the cell_list 1.
 MATLAB app does not support jumping to that cell in the list.
 The fastest way to identify its ID is to click sort_ROI, the closest ROI will be itself.